DataDog/storedog/README.md

    - `NEXT_PUBLIC_DD_APPLICATION_ID`: Required for RUM in frontend service
    - `NEXT_PUBLIC_DD_CLIENT_TOKEN`: Required for RUM in frontend service

-   You can find these values in your Datadog organization.
+   You can find or create these values in your Datadog organization.
 All other variables have sensible defaults and can be left as-is.

 ### Starting the application